-I need to be able to answer the following question: what physiological method can be used maximize systemic oxygen delivery in patients with transposition of the great vessels and what drugs can be used to achieve that?
+I need to know what physiological method can be used to maximize systemic oxygen delivery in patients with transposition of the great vessels, and which drugs can be used to achieve that?

-Here, when I first answered this question, my confusion was between A and C, because I remembered vaguely that prostaglandins are involved in closure of valves.
-However, I wasn’t quite sure of the mechanism and whether I would need to less or more prostaglandins in order to maximize tissue oxygen delivery in this scenario.
+Here, when I first answered this question, my confusion was between A and C, because I remembered vaguely that prostaglandins are involved in closure of of PDAs.
+However, I wasn’t quite sure of the mechanism and whether I would need less or more prostaglandins in order to maximize tissue oxygen delivery in this scenario.

 Here, I used the explanation provided by my QBank to formulate my card to allow me to resolve these uncertainties—and to remember the information I need to know in order to get similar questions correct in the future.